-On July 21, 2009, we filed a registration statement (the "Registration Statement") with the Securities and Exchange Commission (the "SEC") that was amended on October 2, 2009.
-The Registration Statement, which the SEC declared effective on October 8, 2009, permits us to issue, through one or more transactions, up to an aggregate of \$300.0 million in securities, consisting of common stock, preferred stock, subscription rights, debt securities, warrants to purchase common stock, or a combination of these securities.
-To date, we have incurred approximately \$155 of costs in connection with the Registration Statement.
+On July 21, 2009, we filed a registration statement (the "Registration Statement") with the Securities and Exchange Commission (the "SEC") that was amended on October 2, 2009 and the SEC declared the Registration Statement effective on October 8, 2009, and we filed a post-effective amendment to the Registration Statement on August 24, 2010 which has yet been declared effective.
+Once the post-effective amendment has been declared effective, the Registration Statement will permit us to issue, through one or more transactions, up to an aggregate of \$300.0 million in securities, consisting of common stock, preferred stock, subscription rights, debt securities, warrants to purchase common stock, or a combination of these securities.

 We anticipate issuing equity securities to obtain additional capital in the future.
 However, we cannot determine the terms of any future equity issuances or whether we will be able to issue equity on terms favorable to us, or at all.
 Additionally, when our common stock is trading below net asset value, we will have regulatory constraints under the 1940 Act on our ability to obtain additional capital in this manner.
-At June 30, 2010, our stock closed trading at \$5.83, representing a 34.2% discount to our NAV of \$8.86 per share.
+At September 30, 2010, our stock closed trading at \$6.70, representing a 20.5% discount to our NAV of \$8.43 per share.
 Generally, the 1940 Act provides that we may not issue stock for a price below NAV per share, without first obtaining the approval of our stockholders and our independent directors or through a rights offering.